Andrew-S-Rosen/QMOF/README.md

 ## GitHub Features
 The data underlying the QMOF database is hosted on Figshare and linked in the "Accessing the QMOF Database" subsection above.
 Nonetheless, this GitHub page serves several additional purposes:

-1. As detailed in the "Additional Scripts and Tools" subsection below, this GitHub page includes supplementary files that can be used to carry out the machine learning analyses in the corresponding [QMOF database paper](https://www.cell.com/matter/fulltext/S2590-2385(21)00070-9).
+1. Open, public discussions about the QMOF Database are supported via the GitHub [Discussions](https://github.com/arosen93/QMOF/discussions) tab.

-2. It allows for open, public discussions via the GitHub [Discussions](https://github.com/arosen93/QMOF/discussions) tab, where I welcome comments, suggestions, or other forms of open dialogue.
-Any issues can also be raised in the GitHub [Issues](https://github.com/arosen93/QMOF/issues) tracker.
+2. Any issues can be raised in the GitHub [Issues](https://github.com/arosen93/QMOF/issues) tracker.
 3. I will use the [Projects](https://github.com/arosen93/QMOF/projects) tab to share any planned updates to the database.

 ## Additional Scripts, Tools, and Data
 Beyond the data that makes up the QMOF database, we host several supplementary resources directly in this GitHub repository that may be of interest:

-1. [`machine_learning`](machine_learning): Scripts used to train the machine learning models and carry out the dimensionality reduction tasks in the corresponding [QMOF database paper](https://www.cell.com/matter/fulltext/S2590-2385(21)00070-9).
+1. [`machine_learning`](machine_learning): Scripts used to train the machine learning models and carry out the dimensionality reduction tasks in the corresponding QMOF database paper.

-2. [`dft_workflow`](dft_workflow): An example input file to run [PyMOFScreen](https://github.com/arosen93/mof_screen), which was used to orchestrate the high-throughput DFT calculations and construct the QMOF database.
+3. [`dft_workflow`](dft_workflow): An example input file to run [PyMOFScreen](https://github.com/arosen93/mof_screen), which was used to orchestrate the high-throughput DFT calculations and construct the QMOF database.
 A copy of PyMOFScreen is also provided in the folder for convenience.

 3. [`tools`](tools): Miscellaneous Python scripts that you may find helpful, such as scripts to filter out problematic MOF structures.

-4. [`example_dos`](example_dos): HSE06-D3(BJ) density of states (data and plotting scripts) for the highlighted structures in the [QMOF database paper](https://www.cell.com/matter/fulltext/S2590-2385(21)00070-9).
+4. [`example_dos`](example_dos): HSE06-D3(BJ) density of states (data and plotting scripts) for the highlighted structures in the QMOF database paper.

 Supplementary QMOF database files are made available on a [Box server](https://northwestern.box.com/s/uasi8jpov51icueu3s3wvcftkgjcwil7), as described below: